sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 the global config.
 If you've properly loaded the config but it isn't coming up as active, review the contents of `/var/log/secure` for any IPSec error messages.
 If there is an authentication error, most likely the public keys got copied incorrectly.
-Make sure that both keys exist in both configs.
+Make sure that both keys exist in both configs and match the outputs from the key extraction commands earlier on.

 If there are connection issues there are quite a few other bits that could have gone wrong.
 Review the firewalls, security groups, and IPSec configs to make